edemaine/coauthor/README.md

   folded for all users (e.g., when a discussion/question resolves and is no longer important, but you want to preserve it for future reference).

-* **Dragging** messages to change the parentage/hierarchy, or move their position within their parent.
-You must drag *onto* the table of contents on the right; you can drag *from* the table of contents, or from the right-arrow of a message in the main view.
+* **Reparent** messages by selecting Action / Reparent, or by dragging messages around in the table of contents on the right.
+  (You can also start a drag in the main view from the right-arrow of a message, but the drag must end at the table of contents.)
   Dragging directly onto a message makes the dragged message the last child, while dragging onto the slot before a message makes the dragged message the immediately preceding sibling.
-Dialog confirms move.
+Dialog confirms move, and allows you to type another message title/creator/ID, or the name of a group if you want to make the message into a new thread's root message.

 * **Tags**: attach an arbitrary set of strings to a message.
 Find other messages with the same tag by clicking on a tag.